Titanx-exe/Conformal_Predictions/README.md

 # RobustRanking
-The target of this project is to train robust Ranking models by introducing noise into the optimization process.
+The target of this project is to train robust ranking models by introducing noise into the optimization process.